 Chicago River Blue

-Flowing past urban and suburban communities, through forest preserves and parks, industrial and commercial districts, and the heart of downtown Chicago, the Chicago River is a 156-mile meandering blue- way that connects millions of people to nature.
-Wild, wonderful, and nearby, the Chicago River provides wildlife places to live, considerable recreational opportunity, and an ever-increasing diversity of economic benefits derived from the waterfront economy, including navigation, recreation, river-edge and river-based businesses, residential development, and a steady increase in the local tax base, all of which improve the local economy.
+Flowing past urban and suburban communities, through forest preserves and parks, industrial and commercial districts, and the heart of downtown Chicago, the Chicago River is a 156-mile meandering blue-way that connects millions of people to nature.
+Wild, wonderful, and nearby, the Chicago River provides wildlife a place to live, considerable recreational opportunity, and an ever-increasing diversity of economic benefits derived from the waterfront economy.

 As a result, the Chicago River is emerging as one of the best opportunities for improving quality of life for the people who live and work in the greater Chicago metropolitan area.